The Best Backsplash For A Busy Countertop

 The combination below, for example, shows very low contrast between the tile color and the grout color - they're pretty much the same color, right?

-Shown Above: Brocade Handmade Tile in Glossy Soft White with MAPEI Keracolor Sanded Grout in White
+Shown Above: Brocade Handmade Tile in Glossy Soft White.
+Shop available Brocade tile colors here.
+Shown above with MAPEI Keracolor Sanded Grout in White

 When installed, the example above will read more like a solid, single color with a cool texture to it.
 With a backsplash like this, you could absolutely get away with a countertop that had a busier pattern.